 I recommend buying your ticket online one or two days before your visit.
 Make sure to check the weather conditions before buying your ticket on Table Mountain Aerial Cableway’s website.

 Wheelchair users can skip the line and can immediately approach the elevator.
-In general, the staff takes you to the cable car boarding platform and helps you board.
+In general, the staff takes you to the cable car boarding platform and helps you to board.
 Once on top, you can stroll along the wheelchair-friendly round course.
-If you are hungry, you can enjoy a snack at the Table Mountain Café where you will also find accessible restrooms.
+If you are hungry, you can enjoy a snack at the Table Mountain Café, where you will also find accessible restrooms.

 2.)
 Enjoy the Views from the Top of Signal Hill

 Signal Hill is the perfect place for taking pictures of Table Mountain as well as Lion’s Head and even Robben Island.
 It is also a trendy spot to watch Cape Town’s breathtaking sunsets.
-There are lots of parking spots, two accessible restrooms and the paths are wheelchair-accessible in most parts.
+There are lots of parking spots, two accessible restrooms, and the paths are wheelchair-accessible in most parts.
 During the daytime, there are some great food, coffee, and ice cream trucks!

 3.)
 Visit historical Groot Constantia Wine Estate

 The wheelchair-friendly Groot Constantia Wine Estate is the oldest wine farm in South Africa.
-It was founded back in 1685 and is located in beautiful Constantia Valley.
-You can visit it either on your own or you can buy a ticket for Groot Constantia’s Visitors Route Experience.
+It was founded back in 1685 and is located in the beautiful Constantia Valley.
+You can visit it either on your own, or you can buy a ticket for Groot Constantia’s Visitors Route Experience.
 The Visitors Route Experience is a self-guided cellar and vineyard tour for true wine passionates.
-We didn’t do the tour, that’s why I stick to my own experience.
+We didn’t do the tour; that’s why I stick to my own experience.
 You can do a wine tasting, enjoy some food in one of their restaurants or stroll along the beautiful walkways.
 Some areas are hilly, but with a little help, you will be fine.
 There are enough dedicated parking lots as well as wheelchair-accessible restrooms.

 4.)
 Visit the Penguins at Boulders Beach

 Boulders Beach, located in Simon’s Town, is home to a large colony of African Penguins.
 Wheelchair users can admire those cute little guys thanks to a perfectly wheelchair-accessible wooden walkway.
-I have already written a detailed accessibility review of Boulders Beach where you will find more information about this highlight.
+I have already written a detailed accessibility review of Boulders Beach, where you will find more information about this highlight.

 5.)
 Visit Slangkop Lighthouse in Kommetjie

 Kommetjie is a tranquil village on the west coast of the Cape Peninsula.
 It is a famous surfing spot as well as a popular birding destination.
 Slangkop Lighthouse is located on the southern end of Kommetjie’s Long Beach.
 It was commissioned in 1919 and is about 33 m high.
 You can get a perfect glimpse of it by strolling along the wheelchair-friendly wooden path on the coast.
-However, the way could be inaccessible for power wheelchairs, because it is quite narrow in some spots and I’m not too sure about the wood’s resistance.
+However, the way could be inaccessible for power wheelchairs because it is quite narrow in some spots, and I’m not too sure about the wood’s resistance.

 6.)
 Visit Cape Point Nature Reserve

-The wheelchair-friendly Cape Point Nature Reserve belongs to the Table Mountain National Park and is located about 60 km south-west of Cape Town.
+The wheelchair-friendly Cape Point Nature Reserve belongs to the Table Mountain National Park and is located about 60 km southwest of Cape Town.
 The famous Cape of Good Hope as well as the Cape Point Lighthouse are the park’s major attractions.
-You can see curious baboons, wild ostriches, African dassies and if you are lucky, even snakes.
+You can see curious baboons, wild ostriches, African dassies, and, if you are lucky, even snakes.